intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/pytorch.md

 # Pytorch API

-Two thin wrappers are defined in Analytics Zoo:
+Two wrappers are defined in Analytics Zoo for Pytorch:

 1. TorchNet: TorchNet is a wrapper class for Pytorch model.
-Typically, user may create a TorchNet by providing a Pytorch model and sample input shape.
+User may create a TorchNet by providing a Pytorch model and sample input shape, e.g.
 ```python
     from zoo.pipeline.api.net.torch_net import TorchNet
     TorchNet.from_pytorch(torchvision.models.resnet18(pretrained=True).eval(), [1, 3, 224, 224])
 ```
-The above line creates TorchNet wrapping a ResNet model, and users can further use the TorchNet for training or inference distributedly with Analytics Zoo.
+The above line creates TorchNet wrapping a ResNet model, and user can use the TorchNet for training or inference with Analytics Zoo.
 Internally, we create a sample input from the input_shape provided, and use torch script module to trace the tensor operations performed on the input sample.
 The result TorchNet extends from BigDL module, and can be used with local or distributed data (RDD or DataFrame) just like other layers.

 2. TorchCriterion: TorchCriterion is a wrapper for loss functions defined by Pytorch.
-Typically, user may create a TorchCriterion from a Pytorch Criterion,
+User may create a TorchCriterion from a Pytorch Criterion,
 ```python
     from torch import nn
     from zoo.pipeline.api.net.torch_criterion import TorchCriterion